Binance Market Update (2022-09-05)

 Binance

-The global cryptocurrency market cap now stands at $0.98T, down by -0.25% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.98T, up by 0.22% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include LUNC, USTC, and FLUX, up by 42%, 15%, and 14%, respectively.
+Market outperformers include LOKA, REQ, and BADGER, up by 14%, 13%, and 11%, respectively.

 Top stories of the day: